EndPointCorp/end-point-blog/2017/12/15/symantec-certificate-distrust-certquake.html.md

 Symantec also resold their security offerings to multiple partners.
 Thus, several certificate vendors with completely different names turned out to use Symantec root certificates behind the scenes, and are also affected.

-This includes *all* certificates with Symantec as the root issuer, which means that their **reseller brands such as Equifax, GeoTrust, Thawte, and VeriSign, among others, are also affected**.
+This includes *all* certificates with Symantec as the root issuer, such as **Equifax, GeoTrust, Thawte, and VeriSign**, among others.

 You can read more on [Google's plan](https://security.googleblog.com/2017/09/chromes-plan-to-distrust-symantec.html), and also see [Qualys' overview on the situation](https://blog.qualys.com/ssllabs/2017/09/26/google-and-mozilla-deprecating-existing-symantec-certificates).